imliuyzh/lfs101x-notes/chapter15.md

 Likewise, the `||` (or) operator runs through multiple commands until something succeeds: `cat file1 || cat file2 || cat file3`.

 ## Script Parameters
-Within a script, the parameter or an argument is represented with a `$` and a number or special character:
 | Parameter | Meaning |
 | - | - |
 | `$0` | Script name |